Distracted driving: How the Textalyzer can help

 "That basically identifies the problem and holds that person accountable," Lieberman said.
 But there just isn't a similar mechanism in place if a crash occurs and an officer suspects that the driver was using their phone, he said.

 Police must rely on drivers' or witnesses' accounts of cell phone use, and if the facts are in dispute, phone records must be subpoenaed.
-That can be costly and time-consuming, and can detect only calls and texts, not any Internet-based activity such as video and music apps.
+That can be costly and time-consuming, and can detect only calls and texts, not any Internet-based activity such as social networking or video and music apps.
 If a driver willingly turns over their phone, there is also the question of whether the officer knows what to look for, as well as the privacy concerns of reviewing someone's personal device.

 "I kept hearing time and time again, there's no such thing as a Breathalyzer for distracted driving," Lieberman said.
 "I got frustrated with that."